aidantwoods/SecureHeaders/README.md

 * The report only header was sent, but no/an invalid reporting address was given – preventing the report only header from doing anything useful in the wild

   ```
   Notice: Content Security Policy Report Only header was sent, but an invalid, or no reporting address was given.
-This header will not enforce violations, and with no reporting address specified, the browser can only report them locally in it's console.
+This header will not enforce violations, and with no reporting address specified, the browser can only report them locally in its console.
 Consider adding a reporting address to make full use of this header.
   ```

 ## More on Usage